JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 # Dynamical Constraints (Oby et.al.
 2025)
 This paper {% cite Oby2025 %} presented some surprising facts about neural dynamics.
 One key question the authors are interested is whether the sequential representation or computation that neural population could perform is temporally locked.
-More specifically, they tested if such dynamics could be reversed and the results show otherwise (thought I think the claim might be too strong.
+The critical assumption is that if neural dynamics does reflect the underlying connectivity, then it should be robust and difficult to alter.
+More specifically, they tested if such neural population patterns could be produced but in a __reversed__ time ordering and the results show otherwise: even when the animals were presented with different visual feedback or strong incentive to change the time order (for example, reversing the time course) of the neural activities, the temporal evolution of the neural dynamics is still robust and difficult to violate (thought I think the claim might be too strong.
 See more in the discussions).

 ## Different views of the high dimeensional neural space